 - Franco Manca & Pizza Pilgrims (both are all over the city): The great pizza debate amongst Londoners, with both offering a selected menu of sourdough pizzas.

-And if you’re vegetarian or vegan, and are looking for healthy meat-free restaurants in London here are some great options.
+If you’re vegetarian or vegan, and are looking for healthy meat-free restaurants in London here are some great options:

 - Redemption (Notting Hill, Shoreditch): Wheat-free, low in sugar, and no alcohol – it’s self proclaimed the “world’s healthiest bar and restaurant”.